 103. Vuelio

 This software is mainly used to manage all media and influencer engagements.
-Vuelio allows your various stakeholders to work more efficiently with one voice and empowers them to build a strong relationship with the media.
+Vuelio allows your various stakeholders to work more efficiently with one voice and empowers them to build strong media relationships.
 This ensures that your targets get the right information at the right time.

 104. OneTab

-If you must open 50 tabs each day, OneTab software allows you to condense all tabbed windows into one window with clickable hyperlinks so that you can reopen them when needed.
+If you must open 50 tabs daily, OneTab software allows you to condense all tabbed windows into one window with clickable hyperlinks so that you can reopen them when needed.

 Pricing: Free